-- It aligns with the intended designation of 'Employment Areas' of the UHOP-Schedule E, and 'Airport Employment Growth District' of the UHOP-Schedule E-1. - It aligns with the City's vision for the area of supporting the economic growth of the airport and providing employment opportunities. - The development is well supported by a diverse transportation network to include the Hamilton International Airport, major and minor arterial roadways, and strategic connection to Highway 6 and Highway 403. - The proposed development increases work density within walking distance of the proposed rapid transit line. - The proposed buildings respect the surrounding building heights and general context of the area. - The pedestrian realm has been improved with street facing entrances, adequate site circulation, softscape buffering of parking areas, and naturalized areas and LID features.
+- It aligns with the intended designation of 'Employment Areas' of the UHOP-Schedule E, and 'Airport Employment Growth District' of the UHOP-Schedule E-1. - It aligns with the City's vision for the area of supporting the economic growth of the airport and providing employment opportunities. - The development is well supported by a diverse transportation network to include the Hamilton International Airport, major and minor arterial roadways, and strategic connection to Highway 6 and Highway 403. - The proposed development increases work density within walking distance of the proposed rapid transit line. - The proposed buildings respect the surrounding building heights and general context of the area. - The proposed buildings incorporate sustainable design features and intend to pursue LEED Certified certification.
+The proposed development demonstrate commitment to sustainability practices and green building design, and where feasible, exceed the Eco-Industrial Design Guidelines set by the City of Hamilton. - The pedestrian realm has been improved with street facing entrances, adequate site circulation, softscape buffering of parking areas, and naturalized areas and LID features.